-Flax meal is relatively inexpensive too so, for maximum health benefits, it would be worth using both flaxseed oil and the ground seeds if you can afford it.
+Flaxseed meal is quite inexpensive too so, for maximum health benefits, it would be worth using both flaxseed oil and the ground flax seeds if you can afford it.

-Spectrum Essentials make an excellent cold milled and organic ground flax that is very good value and goes well on breakfast cereals and in smoothies or over fruit and yogurt.
+Spectrum Essentials make an excellent cold milled and this excellent cold milled and organic ground flax that is very good value and goes well on breakfast cereals and in smoothies or over fruit and yogurt.

 Flaxseed Oil and Flax Meal Storage

-It is vital to store flaxseed oil or meal in the fridge once you open them to preserve their freshness and potency.
-Some people even store ground flax in the freezer to minimize any chance of oxidization.
+It is vital to store flaxseed oil or ground flax in the fridge once you open them to preserve their freshness and potency.
+Some people even store flax meal in the freezer to minimize any chance of oxidation.

 It’s generally advised to use the oil within a month of opening it and the ground seeds ideally within two weeks.
-Capsules may last a little longer, but for best results you would be using them regularly anyway.
+Flaxseed oil capsules will last a little longer, but for best results you would be using them regularly anyway.